SmithWillSuffice/ohanga-pai/content/blog/42_israel_palestine.md

 suits, to either attack or procrastinate, just to avoid doing anything for justice for the dispossessed.

-Jeffry then gave his justification for Two States.
+Jeffrey then gave his justification for Two States.
 It is based on pragmatism,.
 He says One State is logical and has merit, but is not pragmatic, because no one in power wants a One State solution.
 I say, too bad for those in power, we need to get rid of them.